 Map of Life (MOL) is seeking research assistants to participate in a global biodiversity research and conservation initiative at Yale University.
 This is a great opportunity for students looking to gain experience in ecology, GIS, and conservation.

-Built on a scalable web platform geared for large biodiversity and environmental data, Map of Life (mol.org) endeavors to provide ‘best-possible’ species range information and species lists for any geographic area.
-Map of life aims to support effective and global biodiversity education, monitoring, research and decision-making by assembling and integrating a wide range of knowledge about species distributions and their dynamics over time.
+Built on a scalable web platform geared for large biodiversity and environmental data, MOL attempts to provide ‘best-possible’ species range information and species lists for any geographic area.
+MOL aims to support effective and global biodiversity education, monitoring, research and decision-making by assembling and integrating a wide range of data types and knowledge about species distributions.

 - Demonstrated familiarity with ecological concepts through coursework and/or work experience